Fine Time Fontayne: Career

 In the early years of his career Fontayne worked in cabaret, community and repertory theatre, and in the Red Ladder Theatre Company.
 He played roles in long-running British TV series including All Creatures Great and Small, Coronation Street, Emmerdale, and Heartbeat.

-He is a frequent voice in BBC Radio dramas (including The Blackburn Files and Street and Lane) and has appeared in films including 24 Hour Party People and Butterfly Kiss.
+He is a frequent voice in BBC Radio dramas (including The Blackburn Files, 20th Century Vampire and Street and Lane) and has appeared in films including 24 Hour Party People and Butterfly Kiss.

 Fontayne appeared in the 2002 radio series The Little World of Don Camillo.
 He directed a successful production of Sleeping Beauty at the Mercury Theatre, Essex in December 2007 and January 2008.
 In February 2020, Fontayne portrayed the role of Ned Wainwright in the BBC soap opera Doctors.

-Fontayne was a regular feature in Oldham Colliseum's annual pantomime, co-writing and performing as the pantomime dame in productions of Aladdin, Sleeping Beauty, and Mother Goose.
+Fontayne was a regular feature in the Oldham Coliseum Theatre's annual pantomime, co-writing and performing as the pantomime dame in productions of Aladdin, Sleeping Beauty, and Mother Goose.

 In 2023, he appeared as Joseph Broadbent in Shane Meadows' period drama The Gallows Pole.